redox-os/website/content/community.en.md

 - #redox:matrix.org

+Matrix has several different clients.
+[Element](https://element.io/) is a commonly used choice.

 ## [GitLab](https://gitlab.redox-os.org/redox-os/redox)

 A bit more formal way of communication with fellow Redox devs, but a little less quick and convenient like the chat.
 Submit an issue when you run into problems compiling, testing, or just would like to discuss a certain topic, be it features, code style, code inconsistencies, minor changes and fixes, etc.